flokoe/bash-hackers-wiki/docs/syntax/pe.md

 ```{=html}
 <!-- -->
 ```
--   Bash (and most other shells) don\'t allow .\'s in identifiers.
+-   Bash (and most other shells) don\'t allow .'s in identifiers.
 In ksh93, dots in variable names are used to reference methods (i.e.
     \"Discipline Functions\"), attributes, special shell variables, and to define the \"real value\" of an instance of a class.